Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Introduction

+\item We conduct extensive experiments on publicly available multi-receiver RFFI datasets to evaluate the proposed framework.
+Comprehensive results demonstrate that our method outperforms state-of-the-art approaches and exhibits strong robustness under cross-receiver deployment scenarios. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section II reviews related work.
-Section III formulates the problem and presents the modeling of the optimization objective.
-Section IV provides a theoretical analysis to validate the effectiveness of the proposed algorithm.
-Section V evaluates the performance of our method through experiments.
-Finally, Section VI concludes the paper and discusses potential directions for future research.
+Section~\ref{sec2} reviews related work.
+Section~\ref{sec3} formulates the problem and presents the modeling of the optimization objective.
+Section~\ref{sec4} provides a theoretical analysis to validate the effectiveness of the proposed algorithm.
+Section~\ref{sec5} introduces the DRIFT architecture.
+Section~\ref{sec6} evaluates the performance of our method through experiments.
+Finally, Section~\ref{sec7} concludes the paper and discusses potential directions for future research.